nikitaeverywhere/react-xmasonry/readme.md

 Each time when elements change in masonry layout (images load or animation end, depending on initial configuration), the XMasonry `update` method is triggered.
 It goes through rendered elements this time, and looks for any size changes there.
 Thanks to React, all the DOM updates are optimized here and this function is very light to call.
-You can trigger XMasonry `update` on your own, whenever you need to update the layout.
+You can manually trigger XMasonry `update` function, whenever you need to update the layout.
+By default, after any change in layout, Smart Update will be performed.
+Check `smartUpdate` prop description for more information.

 Once the window size gets changed (default behavior), the "force update" technique is applied, which do the IR and AR phases again.